 3DDD Professional Electives

 dimensional digital design not covered in other course work.
 Students will work closely with the instructor to research and complete tutorials in a new area.
 They will develop skills in that area and then create a tutorial explaining what they have learned.
 They will present what they have learned to the rest of the class as a means of extending their knowledge into specialized areas that are not covered in other course.
 Students must have an area of exploration defined in writing in advance of enrolling in the course, which must be approved by the instructor.
-(Prerequisites: DDDD-306 or equivalent course.)
-Lecture 2, Studio 2 (Fall, Spring).
+(Prerequisite: DDDD-306 or SOFA-226 or ILLM-506 or equivalent course.)
+Lab 2, Lecture 2 (Fall, Spring).

 The course focuses on implementing, advanced, newly developing ideas in three-dimensional computer graphics.
 The specific topic varies and is determined by the instructor.
 A specific course outline is provided each time the course is taught.
 Potential topics include the creation of interactive installations, game asset design, digital performances, cyber fashion, network art, locative media, scientific visualization, information visualization, event design, projection design, or any new area in digital design.
 This course has a subtopic and may be repeated with different subtopics; subtopics cannot be repeated.
 (Prerequisites: DDDD-206 or equivalent course.)
 Lecture 2, Studio 2 (Fall, Spring).